plasma-disassembler/plasma/README.md

 Supported formats : `ELF`, `PE`, `RAW`.

-The `Makefile` is used only for checking tests.
+The `Makefile` is used only for checking tests (or you can use the command `nosetest3` which is faster).

 ## Requirements